Survivor (Destiny's Child song)

-"Survivor" is a song recorded by American group Destiny's Child for their third studio album of the same title (2001).
-It was written and composed by group member Beyoncé, Anthony Dent, and Mathew Knowles.
+"Survivor" is a song by American group Destiny's Child from their third studio album, Survivor (2001).
+It was written and composed by group member Beyoncé Knowles, Anthony Dent, and Mathew Knowles.

 "Survivor" was inspired by a joke that a radio station had made about the fact that three members had already left the group, comparing the band to the reality game show Survivor.
-Beyoncé was inspired to take the negative comment and turn it into a positive by writing a song out of it.
+Knowles was inspired to take the negative comment and turn it into a positive by writing a song out of it.
 The song was released as the lead single from Survivor on March 6, 2001, by Columbia Records.
-It marked the first single released by the trio of Beyoncé, Kelly Rowland, and Michelle Williams.
+It marked the first single released by the trio of Beyoncé Knowles, Kelly Rowland, and Michelle Williams.

 "Survivor" was a commercial success, peaking at number two on the US Billboard Hot 100 and topping the charts in Ireland, Norway, and the United Kingdom.
 Critically acclaimed, the song won the Best R&B Performance by a Duo or Group with Vocals at the 44th Annual Grammy Awards (2002).
-Its accompanying music video won the 2001 MTV Video Music Award for Best R&B Video, while the song also won a Soul Train Lady of Soul Award for Best R&B/Soul Single, Group, Band or Duo.
+Its accompanying music video won the 2001 MTV Video Music Award for Best R&B Video, while the song also won a 2001 Soul Train Lady of Soul Award for Best R&B/Soul Single, Group, Band or Duo.
 In 2017, Billboard ranked the song at number 40 on their list "100 Greatest Girl Group Songs of All Time".
-Additionally, BET named it the tenth best song of the 2000s.
+Additionally, BET named it the 10th-best song of the 2000s.